"Maersk Email Virus" removal guide

 What is "Maersk Email Virus"?

-"Maersk Email Virus" is categorized as a spam campaign, or, in other words, a scam.
-Like most spam campaigns of this type, cyber criminals (scammers) use it as a tool to infect people's computers.
-To achieve it, they attach a malicious file (or include website link leading to it) and hope that someone will open it.
-In this case "Maersk Email Virus" is used to distribute a malicious program called Pony.
-This spam campaign (email) is a typical scam that should not be trusted.
-More importantly, included website link should not be opened.
+"Maersk Email Virus" is categorized as a spam campaign and a scam.
+Like most spam campaigns of this type, cyber criminals (scammers) use it to infect people's computers.
+To achieve this, they attach a malicious file (or include a website link leading to it) and hope that someone will open it.
+In this case, "Maersk Email Virus" is used to distribute a malicious program called Pony.
+This spam (email) campaign is a typical scam that should not be trusted.
+More importantly, the included website link should not be opened.

-This scam is presented as an email (invoice) from Maersk, Danish business conglomerate.
-It says that some invoice and documents are ready and asks to check them by clicking the "click the attach to View, download and print your invoices and statements" link.
-Note that the actual Maersk company has nothing to do with it.
-Scammers often disguise themselves by using names of well known companies.
-If clicked, that link will trigger a download of the "maersk line invoice.ace" compressed file.
-This is a file that is designed to download and install Pony, a malicious program that steals personal data.
-It records information such as various logins and passwords and then sends them to a remote server that is controlled by some cyber criminals.
-They use such information to gain access to bank accounts.
-Simply said, having this program installed could lead to financial loss.
-In order to avoid any of this we strongly recommend ignore "Maersk Email Virus" email or any other emails that are similar to it.
+This scam is presented as an email (invoice) from Maersk, a Danish business conglomerate.
+It states that an invoice and documents are ready and asks recipients to check them by clicking the "click the attach to View, download and print your invoices and statements" link.
+Note that Maersk has nothing to do with this.
+Scammers often disguise themselves by using names of well-known companies.
+If clicked, the link will trigger download of the "maersk line invoice.ace" compressed file.
+This file will download and install Pony, a malicious program that steals personal data.
+It records information such as logins and passwords and then sends the details to a remote server controlled by cyber criminals.
+They use this information to gain access to bank accounts.
+Therefore, having this program installed can lead to financial loss.
+To avoid this, we strongly recommend that you ignore the "Maersk Email Virus" email and other similar emails.

-Similar spam campaigns are "Confirm Bank Account Email Virus", "Paychex Email Virus" and "DSKD Email Virus".
-However, these are just a couple of examples, there are many other similar scams.
-All of them are used (spread) with a purpose to infect computers with malicious programs.
-Pony is one of the many possible infections, these emails could be used to infect computers with other high-risk viruses such as Adwind, TrickBot, FormBook, LokiBot and so on as well.
-Most of the times cyber criminals use them to steal various sensitive information that could be used to generate revenue.
-In other words, to cause people financial loss (or other problems).
+Similar spam campaigns are "Confirm Bank Account Email Virus", "Paychex Email Virus", and "DSKD Email Virus".
+These are just some examples from many similar scams.
+All are proliferated to infect computers with malicious programs.
+Pony is one of many possible infections.
+These emails can also be used to infect computers with other high-risk viruses such as Adwind, TrickBot, FormBook, LokiBot, and so on.
+Cyber criminals generally use them to steal sensitive information that can be used to generate revenue.
+This can cause financial loss and other problems.

 How did "Maersk Email Virus" infect my computer?